AmbrSb/capsicum-proxy/README.md

 # Example
 ## Sandboxing a DSO
-If you have a library libtest.so that has a function named 'add' that takes two integers and returns the sum, then you can easily sandbox the DSO as easily as:
+If you have a library libtest.so that has a function named 'add' that takes two integers and returns the sum, then you can sandbox the DSO as easily as:
 ```C++
     auto p = Proxy<4096>::Build("./libtest.so");
     auto result = p.Execute<int>("add"s, 20, 30);
 ```
+Here 4096 is the size of the shared memory segment used as the communication channel between the client and the sandboxed server.
 ## Sandboxing part of the source code
 You should create a class that has a method named 'Handle' with appropriate signature.
 ```c++